Avatar (computing): Academic study

 Additionally, researchers have investigated how anthropomorphic representations influence communicative outcomes and found that more human-like representations are judged more favorably; people consider them more attractive, credible, and competent.
 Higher levels of anthropomorphism also lead to higher involvement, social presence, and communication satisfaction.
 Moreover, people communicate more naturally with more anthropomorphic avatars.
 Anthropomorphism is also tied to social influence, as more human-like representations can be more persuasive.

 For the Harvard Business Review, Paul Hemp analysed the effects of avatars on real-world business.
 He focuses on the game "Second Life", demonstrating that the creators of virtual avatars are willing to spend real money to purchase goods marketed solely to their virtual selves.
+In addition, research in data collection via Second Life avatars suggested important considerations related to research participant engagement, burden, and retention, as well as accuracy of the data collected.

 Representation of identity

 The Journal of Computer-Mediated Communication published a study of the reactions to certain types of avatars by a sample group of human users.
 The results showed that users commonly chose avatars which were humanoid and matched their gender.
-The conclusion was that in order to make users feel more "at home" in their avatars, designers should maximise the customizability of visual criteria common to humans, such as skin and hair color, gender, hair styles and height.
+The conclusion was that in order to make users feel more "at home" in their avatars, designers should maximise the customizability of visual criteria common to humans, such as skin and hair color, age, gender, hair styles and height.
 Researchers at York University studied whether avatars reflected a user's real-life personality.
 Student test groups were able to infer upon extraversion, agreeableness, and neuroticism, but could not infer upon openness and conscientiousness.

 Researchers have also studied avatars that differ from real-life identity.
 Sherry Turkle described a middle-aged man who played an aggressive, confrontational female character in his online communities, displaying personality traits he was embarrassed to display in the offline world.
 Research by Nick Yee of the Daedelus Project demonstrates that an avatar may differ considerably from a player's offline identity, based on gender.
 However, most players will make an avatar that is (proportionately) equal to their height (or slightly taller).
 Turkle has observed that some players seek an emotional connection they cannot establish in the real world.
 She described a case in which a man with a serious heart condition preventing him from ordinary socializing found acceptance and friendship through his online identity.
 Others have pointed out similar findings in those with mental disorders making social interaction difficult, such as those with autism or similar disabilities.